-Jared Smith has a broad range of experience handling product liability, construction defect, premises liability, automotive negligence, and commercial litigation.
+Jared Smith practices in the areas of construction, banking and financial services, retail and hospitality, automotive negligence, and product liability.
 He has effectively defended numerous cases involving significant personal injuries and property damage.
 Jared has significant experience in mass tort defense, specifically asbestos litigation.

 Before joining Rumberger, Kirk & Caldwell, Jared had the honor of serving four years in the U.S. Air Force as part of the illustrious Judge Advocate General's Corps (JAG).
+As the Chief of Claims at MacDill Air Force Base, Jared adjusted and managed the handling of all personal injury and medical malpractice claims against the base and assigned Air Force personnel.
+From this, Jared gained significant insight into the claims management process.
+Jared advised the Chief of Operations for MacDill’s 2004 AirFest and provided counsel to the Chief of Staff of the MacDill hospital.
 He obtained his certification under Article 27 of the Uniform Code of Military Justice as a U.S. Air Force Military Trial and Defense Counsel.
 Jared often went head to head in court with fellow JAGs whom he still considers to be some of the nation’s sharpest trial attorneys.
-In addition to prosecuting military criminals, he was appointed in 2003 as a Special Assistant United States Attorney to prosecute civilian crimes in federal court.
-While assigned to MacDill Air Force Base, Jared advised the Chief of Operations for MacDill’s 2004 AirFest and provided counsel to the Chief of Staff of the MacDill hospital.
-Jared also oversaw the handling of all personal injury and medical malpractice claims against the base during his tenure.
+He was also appointed in 2003 as a Special Assistant United States Attorney to prosecute civilian crimes in federal court.

 Immediately following law school, he clerked for the Honorable Justice Edward J. Larson of the Kansas Supreme Court, where he had the distinct privilege of researching and directly assisting with the highest court’s decisions on several critical matters of first impression under state law.